History of Club Deportivo Universidad Católica: First international title: Católica wins the Inter-American Cup

-The year 1994 kicked off with a shocking announcement from the CDUC Board of Directors, sending ripples through the national market.
-With the clear objective of transforming the first team into a protagonist in the league and the Copa Libertadores, they signed two world-renowned figures and national team players from a football powerhouse.
+The year 1994 kicked off with a announcement from the CDUC Board of Directors, sending ripples through the national market.
+With the clear objective of transforming the first team into a protagonist in the league and the Copa Libertadores, they signed two new team players from a football powerhouse.
 These figures were Néstor Raúl Gorosito and Alberto Acosta.
-With the contribution of these players, Católica became a strong candidate for the title in 1994 and 1995.
+With the contribution of these players, Católica became a candidate for the title in 1994 and 1995.

 During the season, Universidad Católica qualified for the final of the Interamerican Cup, an official competition organized by CONMEBOL and CONCACAF.
 Brazilian club São Paulo, which had already refused to contest the trophy as the reigning champion of the 1992 Copa Libertadores against Mexican club América, champion of the 1992 CONCACAF Champions' Cup, declined to compete in the final again as the winners of the 1993 Copa Libertadores, against Deportivo Saprissa of Costa Rica.
 Due to the greater number of matches and revenue from their ongoing competition, the Brazilian club preferred to play the Copa CONMEBOL, whose first round, on 1 and 11 November, coincided with the Interamerican Cup return leg.
 Consequently, endorsed by CONMEBOL, CONCACAF, and Saprissa itself—which would otherwise forfeit the Interamerican Cup without playing the final—Universidad Católica legitimately qualified for the 1993 Interamerican Cup as the runner-up of the 1993 Copa Libertadores, a campaign achieved under the management of coach Ignacio Prieto.